EdwinVW/dapr-workshop/Assignment07/README.md

 ## DIY instructions

-First open the `src` folder in this repo in VS Code.
+First open the `src` or `src-java` folder in this repo in VS Code.
 Then open the [Secrets management documentation](https://docs.dapr.io/developing-applications/building-blocks/secrets/) and start hacking away.

 ## Step by step instructions